ultralytics/ultralytics/docs/en/integrations/weights-biases.md

 2. Retrieve your API key from the Weights & Biases website.
 3. Use the API key to authenticate your development environment.

-Detailed setup instructions can be found in the [Configuring Weights & Biases](#configuring-weights--biases) section.
+Detailed setup instructions can be found in the Configuring Weights & Biases section above.

 ### How do I train a YOLOv8 model using Weights & Biases?